Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 _Code:_ `iarc7_sensors/src/iarc7_sensors/obstacle_filter.py`

-The raw detections have a few problems: they are noisy, they occasionally have false positives and false negatives, and there are blind spots around the drone.
+The raw detections have several issues: they are noisy, they occasionally have false positives and false negatives, and there are blind spots around the drone.
 To fix these problems, we run a filter on top of these raw detections.
 The main filter is actually a collection of single-obstacle filters, just like the [target tracking filter](#target-filtering).
 It uses the same mechanisms for sorting obstacles into single-obstacle filters.
 The single-obstacle filters are then the same as the single-target filters, except that they never leave the naive position-velocity Kalman Filter.
 Even though we do have a more detailed motion model for the obstacles which would allow for a better filter, the position-velocity filter is good enough for our purposes, and it allows us to track obstacles other than the PVC roombas used in the IARC competition.

 ## Obstacle Avoidance